Shopping for a new Ford F-150? MSRP: $24,070 - $53,300

 GET A FREE PRICE QUOTE

-It's the best-selling pickup truck family on the market, and for the new model year, the 2013 Ford F-150 has added relatively few new features--just as the competition introduces high-economy and all-new models in their perennial attempt to dislodge the Ford from the top of the sales charts.
+It's hard to complain when you're the best-selling pickup truck on the market, and for the new model year, the 2013 Ford F-150 has added a few features, too.
+That's important, because the competition is gaining ground in their attempt to catch up with this Ford's sales.